Digital Nomads in Hoi An

 Hoi An Roastery Espresso & Coffee House

-The original location of the now-ubiquitous Hoi An Roastery establishments that have sprung up in the Old Town (135 Tran Phu), is spacious and comfortable.
+The flagship location of the Hoi An Roastery establishments (135 Tran Phu), is spacious and comfortable.
 With an upstairs that opens on to ancient rooftops, comfortable seats and outlets near almost every table, it is an optimal (if pricier) option for cyber workers.

 The beans are roasted in Hoi An, and it offers a wide selection of teas, juices, and breakfast and lunch options (both Vietnamese and Western).